Boss SD-1: Legacy

-The SD-1 is notable as a staple budget offering—frequently chosen as a guitarist's first overdrive—that is also widely popular among professional guitarists, with players like Jimmy Page, David Gilmour, Kirk Hammett, Steve Vai, Zakk Wylde, Jonny Greenwood, Josh Homme, Mark Knopfler, Prince, and The Edge.
-The SD-1 is often praised for its durability, low price (retailing for under $70), and natural overdrive character, which pairs well with a variety of amps and music genres.
+The SD-1 is notable as a staple budget offering—frequently chosen as a guitarist's first overdrive—that is also widely popular among professional guitarists.
+Users include Jimmy Page, David Gilmour, Kirk Hammett, Steve Vai, Zakk Wylde, Jonny Greenwood, Josh Homme, Mark Knopfler, Prince, and the Edge.
+The SD-1 is often praised for its durability, low price (retailing for under $70), and overdrive character, which pairs well with a variety of amps and music genres.
 As a result, the SD-1 has been one of the industry's best-selling pedals for decades.

 In 2014, Boss introduced a high-end "Waza Craft" edition of the pedal, the SD-1W, which features upgraded components and a custom mode that produces a smoother distortion with more sustain and fullness.
 This was followed in 2021 by a 40th anniversary edition of the SD-1 (with an inverted color scheme), with the original circuit having remained unchanged since its introduction.
 Guitar dubbed the pedal one of only a handful to ever achieve "truly iconic status."

 Between 1993 and 1998, Boss produced a more complex update to the SD-1, the SD-2 Dual Overdrive.
 It had two channels, Crunch and Lead, and stacked Level, Tone, and Drive controls for each.
 The SD-2 also offered users the ability to toggle between channels using an external footswitch.